Antonio Machado

-Antonio Cipriano José María y Francisco de Santa Ana Machado y Ruiz (26 July 1875 - 22 February 1939), known as Antonio Machado, was a Spanish poet and one of the leading figures of the Spanish literary movement known as the Generation of '98.
+Antonio Cipriano José María y Francisco de Santa Ana Machado y Ruiz (26 July 1875 - 22 February 1939), simply known as Antonio Machado, was a Spanish poet and one of the leading figures of the Spanish literary movement known as the Generation of '98.
 His work, initially modernist, evolved towards an intimate form of symbolism with romantic traits.
 He gradually developed a style characterised by both an engagement with humanity on one side and an almost Taoist contemplation of existence on the other, a synthesis that, according to Machado, echoed the most ancient popular wisdom.
 In Gerardo Diego's words, Machado "spoke in verse and lived in poetry."

 Biography

 Machado was born in Seville, Spain, one year after his brother Manuel.
 He was a grandson to the noted Spanish folklorist, Cipriana Álvarez Durán.
 The family moved to Madrid in 1883 and both brothers enrolled in the Institución Libre de Enseñanza.
 During these years—with the encouragement of his teachers—Antonio discovered his passion for literature.
 While completing his Bachillerato in Madrid, economic difficulties forced him to take several jobs, including working as an actor.
 In 1899, he and his brother traveled to Paris to work as translators for a French publisher.
 During these months in Paris, he came into contact with the great French Symbolist poets Jean Moréas, Paul Fort and Paul Verlaine, and also with other contemporary literary figures, including Rubén Darío and Oscar Wilde.
 These encounters cemented Machado's decision to dedicate himself to poetry.